Tomato Chicken Curry Recipe (Tamatar Murgh)

 • Cover the pan with a lid and cook on low heat until the chicken is tender (35-40 minutes).
 Stir 2-3 times while the chicken is cooking.

-• Note – There is no need to add any extra water as the chicken will cook in its own juices.
-Having said that, if the masala is getting dry and burning at the bottom of the pan, feel free to add some water.
+• There is no need to add any extra water as the chicken will cook in its own juices.
+That said, if the masala is getting dry and burning at the bottom of the pan, add some water.

 • Add garam masala powder and cilantro and mix well.